 Everyone needs a go-to, easy salad.
 This is my new one.
 I love tofu almost as much as I love salads, so I feature it prominently in this one for this easy and tasty tofu cabbage salad.
 Tofu, also known as bean curd, is cultivated by curdling soy milk and then pressing the resulting curds into […]

 I could live on tuna tartare.
 Seriously, straight up or on a cracker, I love the stuff.
-If you know me at all, you know I order tuna tartare–or any kind of variation of it–almost everywhere I go no matter what the season.
-In all honestly, I prefer fresh raw tuna over the cooked stuff. […]
+If you know me at all, you know I order tuna tartare–or any kind of variation of it–almost everywhere I go, no matter what the season.
+In all honesty, I prefer fresh raw tuna over the cooked stuff. […]

 Jesse Ziff Cool is my featured Changemaker this month.
 For my non-local readers, Cool is a well-known Silicon Valley chef who has been dedicated to sustainable agriculture and cuisine for more than four decades–long before “farm-to-table” was a catchphrase.
 To be clear, despite many comparisons, she is not Alice Waters.
 Nor is she trying to be. […]